DreamOfTheRedChamber/system-design-interviews/README.md

 }
 ```

+##### Link header
-* Link header: The pagination info is included in the Link header.
+* The pagination info is included in the Link header.
 It is important to follow these Link header values instead of constructing your own URLs.
 In some instances, such as in the Commits API, pagination is based on SHA1 and not on page number.

 ```bash
  Link: <https://api.github.com/user/repos?page=3&per_page=100>; rel="next",
    <https://api.github.com/user/repos?page=50&per_page=100>; rel="last"
 ```

+##### Rel attribute
-* The rel attribute describes the relationship between the requested page and the linked page
+* describes the relationship between the requested page and the linked page

 | Name  | Description                                                   |
 |-------|---------------------------------------------------------------|